 The Covid-19 pandemic has meant that many organisations have been scrambling to put remote working policies in place and set up ad-hoc remote working environments.
 However, as time goes on, that weight of expectation is returning.
 Workers expect high quality working environments, no matter the location.
 They want to be able to access the same files, data and tools as they would in the workplace.
 If they are being asked to work from home long term, they want the experience to be on par with their office setup.

-While it has been difficult to manage existing staff, this pales in comparison to on boarding new staff.
+While it has been a challenge for IT Mangers to manage existing staff, this pales in comparison to on boarding new staff.
 IT managers are having to set up new team members remotely, ensuring they have all relevant data, tools and applications.

 When setting up staff in an office environment, IT managers can do this task in-person.
 They can be the ones to physically add applications and ensure that workers have access to everything they need.
 However, this becomes incredibly challenging when operating remotely.